A Parents Guide

 Membership in a fraternity or sorority is for a lifetime.
 Many alumni return to campus and the house for football games and other special events.
 Alumni organizations keep in touch through newsletters and special weekends.
 Lifetime friendships extend beyond the individual chapters to include all members of the national Greek community.

-If you have any questions or need additional information, you can contact the Greek Life Office by calling (205)348-2693 or by visiting the Greek Affairs Office which is located on the second floor of the Ferguson Center.
+If you have any questions or need additional information, you can contact the Office of Fraternity and Sorority Life by calling (205)348-2693 or by visiting the Greek Affairs Office which is located on the second floor of the Ferguson Center.